-Vestibular schwannoma is a benign (non-cancerous) tumor that grows on the eighth cranial nerve, which is responsible for hearing and balance.
+Vestibular schwannoma, also called an acoustic neuroma, is a benign (non-cancerous) tumor that typically grows on the balance portion of the eighth cranial nerve.

-The tumors are rare, accounting for only five to seven percent of all brain tumors.
+The tumors are relatively uncommon, accounting for five to seven percent of all brain tumors.
 However, for the part of the brain where they are located, called the cerebellopontine angle, it is the most common tumor type.

-Vestibular schwannomas are also referred to as acoustic neuromas.
-It was once believed that the tumor originated on the cochlear portion of the eighth cranial nerve because hearing loss is often the first symptom.
-We now know that the tumor most often arises from one of the vestibular portions of the eighth cranial nerve, therefore the more accurate name is vestibular schwannoma.
+In most patients, hearing loss is the first symptom.
+In the 1800s, it was thought that the tumor grew on the cochlear (hearing) portion of the eighth cranial nerve, which is why it was referred to as an “acoustic neuroma.”
+We now know that the tumor most often appears on the vestibular (balance) portion of the eighth cranial nerve, therefore the more accurate name is vestibular schwannoma.
 Both names are still commonly used and refer to the same tumor.

-Vestibular schwannomas come in different sizes and cause a variety of problems.
-This tumor does not spread (metastasize) nor does it invade the brain, but if large enough, it can push on and squeeze the brain.
+Vestibular schwannomas come in different sizes and can cause different symptoms.
+This tumor does not spread (metastasize) nor does it invade the brain, but if large enough, it can put pressure on the brain and cranial nerves.

 The symptoms of a vestibular schwannoma may include: